OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Understanding The Interaction: Anticonvulsants And Caffeine

-Hydration helps, too.
-Some anticonvulsants (and caffeine) can feel drier; a glass of water alongside your mug is an easy win.
-And if you track symptoms, zoom out: did a big, fast cup before a meal feel worse than a smaller mug with food?
+Hydration helps, too—and it’s the easiest habit to underestimate until you try it.
+Some anticonvulsants (and caffeine, for some people) can feel a bit drying, so pairing each mug with a glass of water is a tiny move that pays you back.
+If you’re tracking symptoms, zoom out and compare patterns: did a big, fast cup before food feel worse than a smaller mug with breakfast?
 Did switching to a gentler roast calm things down without sacrificing the ritual?
-Small tweaks add up over weeks.
+These are the kinds of tweaks that add up over weeks, not minutes.

 Below is a practical, at-a-glance table for common anticonvulsants—valproate, lamotrigine, levetiracetam, carbamazepine/oxcarbazepine, topiramate/zonisamide, phenytoin, gabapentin, pregabalin, and lacosamide.
 Treat it as a friendly starting point, then personalize based on your own signals and your clinician’s advice.